Leadership Team

 Executive Director

-Teresa McBean is the minister of NorthStar Community (“NSC”), a position she has held since 1999.
-NSC is a recovery ministry established as a division of Bon Air Baptist Church in Richmond, Virginia, on the principle that people can be restored to health in every dimension of their lives through Christ.
+Teresa McBean serves as pastor of NorthStar Community (“NSC”), a position she has held since 1999.
+NSC is a recovery church founded on the principle that people can be restored to health in every dimension of their lives through Christ.
 NSC seeks to serve the addicted and their families as they pursue restoration by finding their way back to God.
 NSC provides resources that equip families with the necessary skills and tools for their journey, encouraging them along the way.
 Teresa is also the Executive Director for the National Association for Christian Recovery, an organization providing training, resources and hope to those interested in serving addicts and their families through Christian recovery ministries.
-Teresa’s first book on the subject of recovery ministry and the local church, Bridges to Grace, will be released in June 2011 through Zondervan Publishing.
+Teresa has written several books including Bridges to Grace (co-authored with Liz Swanson) on innovative recovery ministry strategies in the local church and Forgiving in a World that Loves to Hate (co-authored with her son, Scott McBean).
+She has also written Transformational Steps for Ordinary People, a thoughtful and practical exploration of the Twelve Steps of Alcoholics Anonymous.
 Teresa is a graduate of the University of Virginia and a certified biblical counselor.
-She and her husband, Peter, have been members of Bon Air Baptist Church for more than thirty years and have three children.
+She and her husband, Peter, have three children, two children-by-marriage and one completely adorable grandson.

 Creative Arts Director